Skip to main content

 Outcome goals have an expiration date baked in.
 You hit the number, and then what?
 The structure that held you up collapses because there is nothing left to aim at.
 Miss the number, and you feel like a failure, so you quit.
 Either way the habit dies.

 James Clear noticed this pattern and wrote a whole book about it.
-Atomic Habits has sold over 25 million copies and held a spot on the New York Times bestseller list for more than 260 weeks straight.
+Atomic Habits has sold over 25 million copies and held a spot on the New York Times bestseller list for more than 260 weeks straight, and our look at how Atomic Habits compares to BJ Fogg's Tiny Habits untangles where the two methods agree and differ.
 The central argument is simple.
-Stop asking what you want to achieve.
-Start asking who you want to become.
+Decide who you want to become, and let that identity pull your actions along behind it.

 A runner lacing up shoes at dawn, deciding to be someone who runs